holychowders/calculate_moles_of_gas_in_container/README.md

-# Calculate Moles of Gas in a Container
+# Calculate Moles of Gas in a Container Using the Ideal Gas Law

 ## Parameters